 - The copy of the will is a true and accurate representation of the original instrument

 It is a good idea to jot down the home address, telephone number, and email of the witnesses and include it with the will.
 As the years pass, many people move away or pass away themselves so it is good to know how to contact them if the need arises.

 When your attorney creates a will, they should ask you where you plan to keep your original document.
 The lawyer should and make a note of it in their file and on a copy of the will they provide to you.
 This notation is very important as many times family members attempt to find the will but have no clue where you may have kept it.
 When this happens, they should contact the attorney who prepared the will and check to see if they know where the original is kept.

 While it certainly depends on your circumstances, the three most common places clients keep their wills are:

 We even had clients even keep wills in their freezer to ensure they are safe from fire.
 Simply put, just make sure your will is kept in a safe, dry, secure location and let a relative or friend know where it is kept.

 Consult an Experienced Clarksville Will Attorney

-If you are considering making a will, call Clarksville will attorney John Crow at 931-218-7800 to discuss how you would like to plan your estate.
-John exclusively practices in the areas of estate planning and probate in Clarksville and he has the knowledge and experience to skillfully create a will that meets all your goals.
-We would love to help you and we urge you to call us at our Clarksville office.
-Consultations are always free.
+If you are considering making a will, give us a call at 931-218-7800 to discuss how you would like to plan your estate.
+Our firm exclusively focuses on the areas of estate planning, probate, and business formation in the Clarksville region.
+Attorney John Crow has the knowledge and experience to skillfully create a will that meets all your goals.